pulumi/docs/content/blog/aws-lambda-provisioned-concurrency-no-cold-starts/index.md

 The per-invocation price gets a discount: $0.035 per GB-hour instead of the regular $0.06 per GB-hour.
 This change means that fully-utilized workers would be cheaper if provisioned compared to on-demand workers.

+{{< figure src="./pricing.png" caption="Comparison of the cost of a 1GB worker for two billing models" >}}

+The equilibrium point is at 60% utilization.
+Note that because the billed duration is rounded up to the nearest 100 ms for each execution, the utilization is not limited to 100%.
+A series of sequential executions can be processed by a single worker.
+If each execution is 10 ms, the charge is still 100 ms, and the total utilization can be as high as 1000% in terms of the chart above!

-Be careful to clean up your resources after any experiments: Leaving running workers with  provisioned concurrency can be expensive!
+Finally, be careful to clean up your resources after any experiments: Leaving running workers with provisioned concurrency can be expensive!
 Using `pulumi destroy` removes resources after you finish experimenting.

 ## Conclusion